univention/univention-corporate-server/doc/developer-reference/join/write-join.rst

    ``## joinscript api: bindpwdfile``
       Credentials from :command:`univention-join` and
-      :command:`univention-run-join-script` are always passed through the two parameters ``--binddn`` and ``--bindpwdfile``.
+      :command:`univention-run-join-script` are passed through the two
+      parameters ``--binddn`` and ``--bindpwdfile``.
+      If the join script is executed on a primary directory node, the parameters are usually not transferred, as the corresponding credentials are already directly accessible for the join script.

       .. deprecated:: 4.4